MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/party-gab.md

 Contact For Customer/Vendor : msdyn_contactforpartynumber [Contact For Party Number], msdyn_associatedcompanyid.cdm_companycode [Company (Company Code)]
 Vendor : msdyn_vendoraccountnumber [Vendor Account Number], msdyn_company.cdm_companycode [Company (Company Code)]

-4. Run the maps.
+4. Run the maps in the following order.
 In case you get "Project validation failed.
 Missing destination field..." error, open the map, click 'Refresh Tables' and then run the map.

 > [!Note] The CDS Contacts V2 (contacts) maps is the old map that you stopped in the step 1.
 When you try to run other maps, these 2 maps may appear in the list of dependents.
 You need to make sure you dont run these.